ezz118/flappy-bird/README.md

 Game rules
 -
- - Just press SPACE to make the descending bird fly upwards and fly between columns of green blocks without hitting them.
+ - Just press SPACE to make the descending bird fly upwards and fly between columns of green blocks without hitting them!

 How to run Flappy Bird?
 -
  -  Download and extract the ZIP containing the files.
 All files should be under the same directory.
- -  Run the commend
+ -  Run the command
  ```bash
 make main
 ```
- - Then run the commend to start the game!
+ - Then run the command to start the game!
 ```bash
 ./main
 ```